-Fertility is constant because the income and substitution effects exactly offset each other.
-On the one hand, richer parents would like to have more children, but on the other hand their opportunity cost of raising children is also higher.
+Fertility is constant because the income and the substitution effects exactly offset each other.
+On the one hand, richer parents would like to have more children, and on the other hand, their opportunity cost of raising children is also higher.